007revad/Synology_enable_Deduplication/README.md

 ### Description

-Enable deduplication with non-Synology SSDs and unsupported NAS models
+Enable data deduplication with non-Synology SSDs and unsupported NAS models

-This script will enable creating M.2 storage pools and volumes all from within Storage Manager.
+hello world.

 It will work for DSM 7.2 beta and DSM 7.1.1 (and possibly DSM 7.1 and maybe even DSM 7.0).
 As for which models it will work with, I don't know yet.
-I do know it does work on models listed by Synology as supported for creating M.2 volumes... but I suspect it will work with any Synology model that has M.2 slots or a PCIe card with M.2 slots.
+I do know it does work on models not listed by Synology as supported for data deduplication.

 **Confirmed working on:**